codeguy/php-the-right-way/_posts/01-06-01-Linux-Setup.md

 ### Ubuntu-based distributions

-On Ubuntu and Debian-based GNU/Linux distributions, for instance, the best alternatives for native packages are provided and maintened by [Ondřej Surý][Ondrej Sury Blog], through his Personal Package Archive (PPA) on Ubuntu and DPA/bikeshed on Debian.
+On Ubuntu and Debian-based GNU/Linux distributions, for instance, the best alternatives for native packages are provided and maintained by [Ondřej Surý][Ondrej Sury Blog], through his Personal Package Archive (PPA) on Ubuntu and DPA/bikeshed on Debian.
 Find instructions for each of these below.

 For Ubuntu distributions, the [PPA by Ondřej Surý][Ondrej Sury PPA] provides supported PHP versions along with many PECL extensions.
 To add this PPA to your system, perform the following steps in your terminal: